• Skip to primary navigation

 Hilton Tokyo Bay at Disneyland

-If you plan on spending several days at Disneyland this is the place to stay!
-It’s the official Tokyo Disneyland Hotel and only a 5-minute walk from the Bayside Monorail Station on the Disney Resort Line.
+If you plan on spending several days at Disneyland, the Hilton Tokyo Bay is the place to stay!
+It's the official Tokyo Disneyland Hotel and only a 5-minute walk from the Bayside Monorail Station on the Disney Resort Line.

 The Narita Airport limousine bus also stops at the hotel, so you can go directly to Disneyland straight from the airport.